CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 * Implemented Images for GUI by resizing and positioning within each appropriate panel of GUI.

 ## Status
-The foundation of the game is in existence.
-One part that just needs to be merged.
-Next step is to build up on our foundation.
-With the existing features, add on to the number of options the player is given in terms of upgrades, and clients.
-Updating icons, sounds, and the GUI along the way.
+We have built up upon our game's foundation.
+We have reimagined the user interface, and updated icons, sounds, and other elements when doing so.
+Improvements are to be made by adding on to options, modifiers, and jobs.

 * Miguel - Next step would be to implement the statistics and maybe get started on the in game achievements.

 * Hugo - Next step would be to implement a reset button and add an "Opening Menu" to the GUI.

-* Joey - Next step would be to further improve and add to the GUI and implement the leaderboard.
+* Joey - Next step would be to provide needed information for the user through the UI, and further add on to game funtions such as power ups/achievements.

 * Nigel - Next step would be to implement a wider genre of sounds for the current and future buttons.
 I will also be implementing a method that will boost possible points earned for a limited amount of time.